mulesoft/osprey-cli/README.md

 Check out the main [Osprey](https://github.com/mulesoft/osprey) project itself for information about the framework on which this tool generates applications.

 ### Contributing
-If you are interesting in contributing some code to this project, thanks!
+If you are interested in contributing some code to this project, thanks!
 Please submit a [Contributors Agreement](https://api-notebook.anypoint.mulesoft.com/notebooks#bc1cf75a0284268407e4) acknowledging that you are transferring ownership.

 To discuss this project, please use its github issues or the [RAML forum](http://forums.raml.org/).